-PHYS 403 - Classical Mechanics (3)
+PHYS 403 - Classical Mechanics (4)

 This course covers, at an advanced level, the classical theory of linear and rotational dynamics of particles and continuous media.
-An introduction to Lagrangian mechanics is included.
+An introduction to Lagrangian mechanics and special relativity is included.
 Lecture.
 (Formerly Intermediate Mechanics.)

 Prerequisite: MATH 314, PHYS 201.